dinhnn/openivr-code/zanzibar/trunk/README.txt

   +------------------------------------------------------------------------------------+

 When using the application by number dialog service.
-You must configure you Speech applications with the beanid set to the "number"
+You must configure you Speech applications with the beanId set to the "number"
 with an underscore prefix.
 For instance if you want to run the Parrot demo when someone dials 1000 extension configure the demo as follows.

   +--------------------------------------------------------------------------------------------+